-They’re named after a country from which they did not originate.
+Great Danes are named after a country from which they did not originate.

 Like the poodle, which has its origins in Germany but is mostly associated with France, no one knows how the Great Dane, which also originated in Germany, came to be associated with Denmark.
 In Germany, they are called “Deutsche Dog,” which translates to “German Dog,” but everywhere else in the world, they are called Danes.
 Germans used to use them to hunt wild boars, but over the years they have become domesticated and now more likely to be found guarding their owners rather than fetching food for them to eat.

-They are people pleasers.
+Great Danes are people pleasers.

-They want to be with you all the time.
+Starting as a Great Dane puppy, the Great Dane wants to be with you all the time.
 They are highly trainable, especially with treats, and they will often be so eager to be near you that they forget just how big they are.

 Lucy did something bad and she knew it – she just couldn’t find a good space to hide that would accommodate her size.
 So she settled for trying to hide behind a curtain.

-They are shockingly good at apartment living.
+The Great Dane is shockingly good at apartment living.